 - Lease types:

-- Single Net (N): tenant pays a pro-rata share of property taxes while other additional expenses such as insurance and maintenance costs will be born by the landlord.
+Single Net (N): tenant pays a pro-rata share of property taxes while other additional expenses such as insurance and maintenance costs will be borne by the landlord.

 - Types of commercial properties:

 Retail Space: tenant who runs a business has to sell his product directly to customers by renting a premise and paying rent to a landlord.
 Within Retail space, we can find NNN or Gross.
 Based on my professional experience 70% of leases are NNN even though it is really up to the negotiation process.